hiyali/vue-xpack-starter/README.md

 * /build : Config for webpack, hot reload, index template etc...

-* /test : Unit test files from ava...
+* /test : Karma config and unit test files...

 ## desctiprion
 You can just remove about mint-ui codes and packages, If you don't want use it.